BEFORE YOUR CHONDRO ARRIVES

 A Local Exotics Veterinarian

 It is better to locate a reputable veterinarian in your area in the event your snake needs medical attention.
 Issues like prolapse and RI’s often require immediate intervention, and having already located a trusted doctor is essential.
-Finding vets experienced with snakes can sometimes be challenging, but there are MVF members all over the US, so feel free to ask for recommendations.
+Finding vets experienced with snakes can sometimes be challenging.

 AFTER YOUR CHONDRO ARRIVES